Siteation/magento2-accountmenu/README.md

 ## How to use

 Not instructions needed.
-This module works out of the box.
+This module works out of the box for themes based on Luma theme.

+If you use the Blank theme instead.
+Make sure add `@account-menu-theme: "blank";` to your own theme.
+To load the Blank theme styles instead of Luma.

 ### SCSS support